mozilla/data-docs/src/cookbooks/data_modeling/shredder_mitigation.md

   Now, it's straightforward: Create a managed backfill with the `--shredder-mitigation` parameter, and you're set!
 - The process automatically generates a query that mitigates the effect of shredder and which is automatically used for that specific backfill.
 - Clearly identifies which aggregate tables are set up to use shredder mitigation.
+- The process automatically generates and runs data checks to validate after each partition backfilled that all rows match both versions.
+It will terminate in case of mismatches to avoid unnecessary costs.
 - Prevents an accidental backfill with mitigation on tables that are not set up for the process.
 - Supports the most common data types used in aggregates.
 - Provides a comprehensive set of informative and debugging messages, especially useful during first-time runs where many columns may need updating.